3 Reasons Why Teens Need to Volunteer

 Volunteering improves time management and responsibility

 Non-profit organizations need volunteers to commit to regular volunteering.
 For many teens, this means balancing their free time with school work, other after-school activities, and volunteering.
 (If you aren’t already using a planner, grab one and my free planner worksheet to get started.)
-Time management is an important skill they need to learn and hone anyway!
+Time management is an important skill you need to learn and hone anyway!

-Teens can become more responsible through their volunteer work.
+You can become more responsible through your volunteer work.
 Why?
-Because the organization is relying on them to show up on time and work.
+Because the organization is relying on you to show up on time and work.
 For many teens, being late to class or family activities is no big deal.
 However, do you remember when you messed up at your first job or volunteering gig?
 I do – I felt HORRIBLE and was determined to never have that happen again.
-Volunteering can have that impact on your kiddo, too.
+Volunteering can have that impact on you, too.

 Bonus Reason – Volunteering is useful on a resume

-So how do kids find a volunteer opportunity or organization to work with?
+So how do you find a volunteer opportunity or organization to work with?
 Grab my FREE planning worksheet by clicking on the button below.
 I’ll wait.

 OK, got it?
 Great!

 Finding Teen Volunteer Opportunities

-First, focus on your teen’s interests.
-Do they want to become a doctor?
+First, focus on your interests.
+Do you want to become a doctor?
 The local hospital needs candy stripers (yes, they still exist).
 You love music?
 The local choir or orchestra needs people to take tickets and usher at their performances.